Nyerguds/MobiusMapEditor/MANUAL.md

 The function is meant to allow map makers to plan out the layout of their map in an image editor, with more tools available in terms of symmetry, copy-pasting, drawing straight lines, drawing curves, etc. Each pixel on the image represents one cell, so the image should be the size of a full map; 64x64 for Tiberian Dawn, and 128x128 for Red Alert and Sole Survivor (and Tiberian Dawn megamaps).
 If the image is smaller, it will be expanded with black.
 If it is larger, only the upper left corner will be used.

-After selecting the map type and the image, a dialog will be shown where colors can be mapped to a specific tileset icon type.
-This function only handles distinct colors, so avoid using tools that use smooth color transitions; the final image should probably only contain some 3-10 distinct colors.
-Note that the alpha factor of the colors will be ignored.
+After selecting the map type and the image, a dialog will be shown where colours can be mapped to a specific tileset icon type.
+This function only handles distinct colours, so avoid using tools that use smooth colour transitions; the final image should probably only contain some 3-10 distinct colours.
+Note that the alpha factor of the colours will be ignored.

 The result of this is obviously not an immediately usable map.
 It will produce a rough layout which will then need to be overlayed with actual cliffs, rivers and shores to turn it into an actual map.
 For Red Alert Interior theater, you can probably do a lot more preparation work in the image editor; all corridor sizes can be laid out exactly, and you can even pre-place areas where wall shadows will come, so they can be taken care of with a few quick flood fill commands in the editor.